5 Best Places to Camp in Buffalo National River (Upper District)

 Whitaker Point Trail.

-Buffalo River Trail (BRT): Is one of the main backpacking trails through the park.
-It can be accessed right from the Steel Creek Campground.
+Buffalo River Trail (BRT): This is one of the main backpacking trails throughout the park.
+It can be accessed right from the campground.

-Whitaker Point Trail to Hawksbill Crag: Is one of the most iconic hikes in all of Arkansas.
-Hiking the Whitaker Point Trail is a fun experience.
-It features the famous Hawksbill Crag.
+Whitaker Point Trail to Hawksbill Crag: This is one of the most iconic hikes in Arkansas.
+Hiking the Whitaker Point Trail is a fun experience, and it features the famous Hawksbill Crag.
 Hike during the week to beat the weekend crowds.

 buffalo-national-river-arkansas